 1960 Fun Facts, Trivia, and History

-Quick History Facts From 1960
+History Facts From the Year 1960

-What are some fun facts, trivia, and history from 1960?
+What are some fun facts, trivia, and history from the year 1960?
 For openers, Alfred Hitchcock’s Psycho was a box-office success, the term paparazzi originated, and Little Debbie Cream Pies appeared on grocery shelves for the first time.
 Chubby Checker popularized "The Twist," the last episode of The Howdy Doody Show aired on NBC, and the Summer Olympics were held in Rome.
 A McDonald’s hamburger was still 15¢, the Pittsburgh Pirates won the World Series, and the theme from A Summer Place was a number one song for nine weeks.

 In 1960, General Motors was America’s biggest company, John F. Kennedy was elected President, and a gallon of gas cost 31¢.
 Gunsmoke (CBS) was the top television show, Chicken a la King and Lipton Onion Soup dip were crowd-pleasers, and popular baby names were Michael and Lisa.